sahiljoshi515/sahiljoshi515.github.io/_pages/about.md

 News
 ======
-- I recently completed my first semester as a Ph.D. student and have successfully finished 2 of the 6 required courses in my program.
+- I recently completed my first semester and have successfully finished 2 of the 6 required courses in my program.

 Awards & Service
 ======